 What is 25% of 152?
-A Comprehensive Guide to Percentages and Calculations
+A full breakdown to Percentages and Calculations

 Understanding Percentages

 A percentage is a fraction or ratio expressed as a number out of 100.
-The symbol "%" represents "per cent," meaning "out of one hundred."
-So, 25% means 25 out of 100, which can be written as the fraction 25/100 or the decimal 0.25.
-Understanding this fundamental concept is key to calculating percentages.
+On the flip side, the symbol "%" represents "per cent," meaning "out of one hundred.
+Consider this: " So, 25% means 25 out of 100, which can be written as the fraction 25/100 or the decimal 0.
+25. Understanding this fundamental concept is key to calculating percentages.

 Method 1: Using the Decimal Equivalent